-You want excellent espresso at home at the touch of a button – If you want the best espresso just by pressing a couple of buttons, take a look at the Breville Oracle.
-It offers automatic dosing, grinding, and even tamping.
-It is a superautomatic machine in every sense of the word.
-It might be expensive, but we found it makes excellent espresso and offers tons of customization options.
+You want excellent espresso at home at the touch of a button – If you want the best espresso just by pressing a couple of buttons, take a look at the Kalerm KLM 1601 and the Breville Oracle.
+Both machines might be expensive, but we found they make excellent espresso and offers tons of customization options.

 You want a higher-end machine – So you want a higher-end espresso machine and you want a machine that’s made in Italy, where they have a really high standard for espresso.
 If this is the case, then check out our Nuova Simonelli Oscar or the Rancilio Silvia.
 But if you want a high-end automatic espresso machine, then the Jura Giga W3 Professional is worth considering.

 Allowing you to brew espresso, Americano, and milk-based frothy drinks, the Gaggia Brera is the perfect super-automatic coffee maker for any coffee lover.
 If you have a soft spot for espresso, but also enjoy milk-based coffee drinks, we think you’ll love this machine.